rvg296/Automate-Spatial-MCDA/README.md

 - Edit the reclassification values and simulations as per your requirements in the code.

 ### Documentation-Presentation-AddinDemo
 - For better understanding of this project, please review the AHP algorithm, process and computation methodology.
-In addition, feel free to explore the documentation and presentation of this project in the docs folder.
+In addition, feel free to explore the documentation and presentation of this project in the [docs folder](https://github.com/rvg296/Automate-Spatial-MCDA/tree/master/Docs)

 <a href="https://www.youtube.com/watch?v=mV2inNIBkMI" target="_blank">View AHP-Addin Demo here</a>